 Do you need assistance with your liquor licence?
 All businesses in Australia are required to a hold a Liquor or Wine Licence if they want to be able to serve alcoholic beverages to customers.
 For legal assistance setting up your business, LegalVision’s experienced liquor licence lawyers can assist.

-Liquor licencing legislation regulating the service of alcohol in Australia is developed independently in each state.
+Liquor licensing legislation regulating the service of alcohol in Australia is developed independently in each state.
 Collectively, these laws make it compulsory for pubs, bottle shops, bars and hotels, restaurants, catering services, event management services and even some cafes to hold a valid state liquor licence to operate.
 Typical licences across each state include:

 - Temporary licenses for one-off events;